Leo-2807/Writeups/HackTheBox/tartarsauce.md

 ![](https://github.com/Leo-2807/Writeups/blob/main/images/tartarsauce5.png)

-I tried to use this password an dcrack it if it was encoded but it did not lead anywhere and it's just a rabbit hole
+I tried to use this password and crack it if it was encoded but it did not lead anywhere and it's just a rabbit hole

 ## WORDPRESS